ASSERT-KTH/CodRep/README.md

 More specifically, the program  takes as input a set of pairs (source code line, source code file), and outputs, for each pair,  the predicted line number of the line to be replaced by in the initial source code file.

 The competition is organized by KTH Royal Institute of Technology, Stockholm, Sweden.
-The current organization team is Zimin Chen and Martin Monperrus.
+The organization team is [Zimin Chen](https://www.kth.se/profile/zimin) and [Martin Monperrus](http://www.monperrus.net/martin/).

 ## How to participate?